nightmono/discord-file-drive/README.md

 - [ ] Emojis
 - [ ] `/source/`. `/github`, `/code`, or similar command
 - [x] Logging to both stdout and file
+- [ ] Seperate drives for each user